Symfomany/cinhetic/README.md

 * API Rest using Allocine V3 with Guzzle HTTP Framework
 * Ajax Search instant with Allocine API
 * Add Email Decorator in service
+* Add Pre-Order for Movies in Paybox with LexikPayboxBundle

 Evolution
 ----------------------------------